bnikolaus/CurseOfStrahdNotes/README.md

 ### NPC's encourtered by the party
 ___People who have given us quests;___
-- Dutchy of Daggerfor - Motivations unkown, Husbans is dead and she is scared, sent us to find some missing people.
+- Dutchy of Daggerfor - Motivations unkown, Husbans is dead and she is scared, sent us to find somemissing people.
 - Rose & Thorn - Rosavalda Durnst unkown what they want us to play with them

 ___The People we are looking for;___